andremichelle/andremichelle/README.md

 ### Hi!
 It's me, André Michelle

-I am originator, co-founder and cto of [audiotool.com](https://audiotool.com), a free online digital audio workstation.
+I am co-founder and cto of [audiotool.com](https://audiotool.com), a free online digital audio workstation.
 Here you find some of my personal scribbles, fiddles and prototypes.

 ### Shots